Yerikmiller/maricutodb/README.md

 ### How to implement the search engine.
 First we need to create a new page called 'searching' or whatever you want, this is the page where MaricutoDB will make the queries and show the results. (www.example.com/searching)

 We need to use the Method 'GetData'.
-You have some searching database types.
-You need to select one of them.
+Before you need to learn the ways you can use this method. after that you need to select one of them.

-> 1) If you want to search in all DBs just leave GetData method without setting any variable
+**1) If you want to search in all DBs just leave GetData method without setting any variable**

+this can be usefull when we have something like a blog, and we have many topics, so if we need to get the database tables to show to the user all posts  from all topics without exclusions use this.

 ```php